barahona-research-group/hcga/README.md

 Head over to our [documentation](https://barahona-research-group.github.io/hcga/) to find out more about installation, data handling, creation of datasets and a full list of implemented features, transforms, and datasets.
 For a quick start, check out our [examples](https://github.com/barahona-research-group/hcga/tree/master/examples) in the `examples/` directory.

+## Contributions

+We are always on the look out for individuals that are interested in contributing to this open-source project.
+Even if you are just using *hcga* and made some minor updates, we would be interested in your input.

+To contribute you just need to follow some simple steps:
+1. Create a github account and sign-in.
+2. Fork the hcga repository to your own github account.
+You can do this by clicking on the upper right Fork link.
+3. Clone the forked repository to your local machine e.g. ```git clone https://github.com/your_user_name/hcga.git```
+4. Navigate to your local repository in the command terminal.
+5. Add the original hcga repository as your upstream e.g. ```git remote add upstream https://github.com/barahona-research-group/hcga.git```
+6. Pull the latest changes by typing ```git pull upstream master```
+7. Create a new branch with some name by typing ```git checkout -b BRANCH_NAME```
+8. Make the changes to the code that you wanted to make.
+9. Commit your changes with ``` git add -A ```
+10. Stage your changes with ``` git commit -m "DESCRIPTION OF CHANGES"```
+11. Push your changes by typing ```git push origin BRANCH_NAME```
+12. Go back to the forked repository on the github website and begin the pull request by clicking the green compare and pull request button.

+Thanks for anyone and everyone that chooses to contribute on this project.

 ## Cite

 Please cite our paper if you use this code in your own work: